matloff/TidyverseSkeptic/READMEFull.md

   underrepresented minorities into R.  Yet by saddling them with the complicated Tidyverse system, RStudio has made it more difficult for these groups to make contributions to the language, in the form of writing CRAN packages, authoring books and so on.
+This of course is true for anyone, not just those in these groups, but it's sad that RStudio is hurting the very people it wants to help.

 ### RStudio's role in R, an open source project